Kuroi-Yuki/earthquake-monitoring-using-NodeRED/index.md

    ![Screen capture of continuous delivery settings for an IBM Cloud app](images/ibm-cloud-app-cd.png)

-1. Now, you need to configure the files to make the rsoeedis package available to the **function** node.
+1. Now, you need to configure the files to make the countryjs package available to the **function** node.
 In the Toolchains window, do one of the following steps:

     * Clone the repository from the **Git** action, and make the edits to the files locally.
     * Open the Eclipse Orion Web IDE to edit the files in the IBM Cloud.